Low noise, high IP preamplifier for 10Mhz to 500MHz.

 The use, copy and modification of all info on this site is only permitted for non-commercial

 and thereby explicitly mentioning my radio amateur call sign "PA0NHC" as the original writer / designer / photographer /publisher.

-This amplifier unit is wide band, has no selectivity and is therefore universally usable from 28MHz up to 435 MHz.
+This amplifier unit is wide band, has no selectivity, Zin and out are 50 Ohms, and is universally usable as low noise pre amp for 28MHz to 440 MHz.

 Without any damage, acting as sensitivity optimizing components in very critical and difficult circumstances with an antenna height of 105 m above street level.

 Two of these pre-amps served more than 10 years with both 2m and 70cm repeaters in Rotterdam.

 Uncritical construction.
 Just solder.